 Art in the Planetarium

-Gayle Tanaka's "Blue Print" series chart her grandparents' initial immigration from Japan to California, as farmers in Watsonville, shopkeepers in San Francisco, and then as wartime internees in Wyoming and Arizona.
-The series maps family constellations of immigration, incarceration, and assimilation.
+Gayle Tanaka's "Blue Print" series charts her grandparents' emigration from Japan to California, and their later experiences as farmers in Watsonville, shopkeepers in San Francisco and wartime internees in Wyoming and Arizona.
+The series maps family constellations of immigration, incarceration and assimilation.

-Come to a show and see the the works up close and personal.
+Come to a Planetarium show and see these works in person.

 The De Anza College Planetarium is one of the largest school planetariums west of the Rockies.
 Join us at this unique community resource for:

 See more of our campus video tour on the Video Tour webpage.

 We host hundreds of field trips every year from schools all over the Bay Area and beyond.
 Each program includes a featured fulldome show, plus a live tour of the night sky and space, conducted by our trained presenters.
 Audience questions are always welcome during these presentations.

 Field trip shows run approximately 70 minutes (shorter for younger audiences) and are available for booking Monday–Friday.
 Visit the Field Trips webpage for more details.
 On selected Fridays visit the Planetarium and the Euphrat Museum of Art.
 Find more information here.

 Astronomy shows are offered to the public on most Saturdays from October through May.
 Each presentation includes a featured fulldome show, plus a live tour of the night sky and space, conducted by our trained presenters.
 Audience questions are always welcome during these presentations.